leo-editor/leo-editor/branches.md

 - A long-lived branch a long-lived branch containing prototype code related to client/server/javascript/vue.js code.
 - There are no plans to merge or delete this branch at this time.

+## gh-pages

+- The branch that hosts the website.
+This is a permanent branch.